sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 make process fails, it should get far enough to generate you the required 'generated' directory, and you can continue through these instructions.

-12) Change into the android directory, and edit local.properties into your favourite editor.
-Change the sdk path there as appropriate.
+11) Change into mupdf's android directory.
+Copy the android/local.properties.sample file to be android/local.properties and change the sdk path there as appropriate.
 This should be the only bit of localisation you need to do.

-13) Change into the android directory (note, the android directory, NOT the android/jni directory!), and execute (in a Cygwin window on Windows!):
+12) Change into the android directory (note, the android directory, NOT the android/jni directory!), and execute (in a Cygwin window on Windows!):

        ndk-build